Kalebtes2031/Chatbot/README.md

 ## Features

-- Real-time chat with AI using Hugging Face LLM.
+- Real-time chat with AI using Hugging Face LLM
-- Supports **Markdown** formatting and code blocks.
+- Supports **Markdown** formatting and code blocks
 - Professional UI with:
   - Typing indicator
   - Multi-line input
   - Responsive design
-- Copy code snippets directly from chat.
+- Copy code snippets directly from chat
-- Fully customizable and extendable for learning purposes.
+- Fully customizable and extendable for learning purposes

 ---

 ## Technologies Used